open-contracting/software-development-handbook/docs/general/code.rst

 There are at least these exceptions to `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`__:

 -  The duplication is imperfect.
-Deduplication would involve many branches, which can be harder to read and error-prone.
+Deduplication would involve many branches or deep call stacks, which can be harder to read and error-prone.
 -  Deduplication would involve nesting loops, which can be harder to read and error-prone.
 -  The project is young, and the API is unstable.
 -  The repetition is insubstantial.